 Take a piece of insulated wire, about 2-3 inches long, and strip both ends about a 1/4 inch and see if you get water in the maker by jumping L and V. If you do, then the icemaker needs replaced.
 If you do not, then you have a bad water valve.

-If the time passes and it still does not produce ice, then open the freezer door and push in the flap on the left without blocking the beam.
+If the 24 hours passes and it still does not produce ice, then open the freezer door and push in the flap on the left without blocking the beam.

 What kind of light do you get on the right?